secengjeff/awskillswitch/README.md

 # AWS Kill Switch

-AWS Kill Switch is a Lambda function (and proof of concept client) that an organization can implement in a dedicated "Security" account to give their security engineers the ability to delete IAM roles or apply a highly restrictive service control policy (SCP) on any account in their organization.
+AWS Kill Switch is a Lambda function (and proof of concept client) that an organization can implement in a dedicated "Security" account to give their security engineers the ability to quickly deploy restrictions during a security incident, including:

+* Apply a service control policy (SCP) to freeze the state of a targeted account
+* Detach all policies and delete inline policies from a targeted IAM role
+* Revoke all sessions on a targeted IAM role or `ALL` customer managed IAM roles in a targeted account
+* Delete a targeted IAM role (which also revokes all sessions)

 ## Prerequisites

 - [Go](https://golang.org/dl/)